 Mountain Mints

 Highlights

-If you want to see pollinators in action, plant Mountain Mint.
+If you want to see pollinators in action, plant mountain mints.
 These tall perennials burst into white and green blooms for over a month in summer, and when they’re flowering, they’re absolutely covered in bees, butterflies, and even the occasional hummingbird.
 Brush against the leaves, and you’ll catch a whiff of minty freshness.
-Easy to grow, deer-resistant, and versatile in sun or part sun, Mountain Mint is one of the most rewarding natives you can add to your garden.
+Easy to grow, deer-resistant, and versatile in sun or part sun, mountain mint is one of the most rewarding natives you can add to your garden.

+Mountain Mints